AKROGIS/Park-Observer/README.md

 Park Observer was developed by the Alaska Region of the National Park Service.

-Park Observer 2.0 requires iOS 13+ as it is built with SwiftUI.
+Park Observer 2.0 is built with SwiftUI and requires iOS 13+.
 For older versions of iOS, please see the [original version of Park Observer](https://github.com/regan-sarwas/Observer)